Beyond Memorization: Selective Learning for Copyright-Safe Diffusion Model Training: Rethinking Memorization Limits for Selective Learning

 \subsubsection{Inference-Time Strategies}

-Inference-time guardrails (prompt filtering, pruning, heuristic perturbations, watermarking) leave model weights unchanged, allowing adversarially engineered prompts to coax out verbatim reproductions of copyrighted content \cite{ma2024inversion,kowalczuk2025finding,ma2024could,tsai2023ring}.
+Inference‑time, post‑hoc guardrails, such as prompt filtering, output pruning, heuristic perturbations, or watermarking, operate only at the interface level and leave the model weights untouched.
+Because the underlying generative distribution remains unchanged, adversarially crafted prompts can still navigate the model’s latent space and extract memorized or near‑verbatim copyrighted content \cite{ma2024inversion,kowalczuk2025finding,ma2024could,tsai2023ring}.
 Pruning~\cite{ni2025controllable} fails because memorized concepts are distributed across the network.
 Post-training fine-tuning and unlearning methods suffer from concept recurrence: once a concept is woven into the high-dimensional feature manifold, it is extremely difficult~\cite{zhang2024generate,suriyakumar2024unstable,george2025illusion} to surgically remove without collateral damage to generalization.
 Adversaries~\cite{george2025illusion} can exploit residual correlations to resurrect ``forgotten'' content.